Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 While wearing this armor, you gain a +1 bonus to AC; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
 The armor has the following additional properties.

 _**Shared Superiority.**_ The armor grants you a portion of the original hero's strength.
 The armor has 5 charges that can be spent on some of the weapon's properties.
 These charges can also be used as Superiority Dice, and you can spend them on any Maneuvers you already have from another source.
 A Superiority Die expended by an armor charge is a d8.
-The armor regains 1d6 charges at dawn, but you can also expend a Superiority Die in place of a charge, which also uses your own Superiority Die size.
+The armor regains 1d6 charges at dawn, but you can also expend a Superiority Die in place of a charge, which uses your own Superiority Die size.

 _**Arrogance Unparalleled.**_ As a Bonus Action, you can expend 1 charge to roll a Superiority Die and issue a belligerent challenge to one creature you can see or that can hear you.
 The target makes a Wisdom Saving Throw against your Maneuver Save DC, subtracting the Superiority Die from their roll.
 On a failed save, the target and you both have Disadvantage on attack rolls against creatures other then each another, and the target takes 2d6 Psychic damage if they move away from you.